 CERTIFICATE

-The undersigned hereby certifies to [BANK] ("Bank"), with reference to Irrevocable Transferable Standby Letter of Credit No. issued by Bank in favor of , together with its parent company or any affiliate as transferee under the Letter of Credit, called "Beneficiary"), that the Account Party has failed to pay Beneficiary in accordance with the terms and provisions (including any applicable notice or grace period or both) of the Master Agreement dated as of , 199 (the "Contract") between and Enron Risk Management Services Corp. or its nominee affiliate, and thus Beneficiary is drawing upon the Letter of Credit in an amount equal to $ .
+The undersigned hereby certifies to [BANK] ("Bank"), with reference to Irrevocable Transferable Standby Letter of Credit No. issued by Bank in favor of , together with its parent company or any affiliate as transferee under the Letter of Credit, called "Beneficiary"), that the Account Party has failed to pay Beneficiary in accordance with the terms and provisions (including any applicable notice or grace period or both) of the Master Agreement dated as of , 199 (the "Contract") between and Enron Power Marketing, Inc. or its nominee affiliate, and thus Beneficiary is drawing upon the Letter of Credit in an amount equal to $ .
 Beneficiary has notified the Account Party of its intention to draw upon the Letter of Credit, and such notice was sent to the Account Party no less than one (1) business day prior to the date of this Certificate.

 Name of Beneficiary: